degen-plus/brainrex-js/docs/AnomalyApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //APIKeyHeader.apiKeyPrefix = 'Token';

-var apiInstance = new Brainrex.AnomalyApi();
+var apiInstance = new Codabl.AnomalyApi();

 var opts = {
-  'request': new Brainrex.TimeSeries() // TimeSeries | Time Series to be analyzed, with the following format.
+  'request': new Codabl.TimeSeries() // TimeSeries | Time Series to be analyzed, with the following format.
 };

 var callback = function(error, data, response) {